 - corporate tax

 You’ll also need to choose from such electives as

 - accounting periods and method

 - tax law courses covering individuals, corporations, or trusts and estates

 Your school may also require you to complete an internship or engage in some other form of experiential learning before graduating.
 This component is often used as a capstone that allows you to apply your classroom knowledge in a real-world environment.

 Making a Part-Time Master’s in Accounting Program Work for You

-The key to making a part-time Master’s in Accounting program work for you is finding a one that is the best fit for your specific set of personal and professional circumstances.
+The key to making a part-time Master’s in Accounting program work for you is finding one that best fits your specific set of personal and professional circumstances.
 Evening or online class meetings allow the working professional to tailor an academic schedule that will provide maximum flexibility while also ensuring that your degree requirements are being fulfilled.
-Now that you know what it takes to get a master of accounting part-time, find a program that meets your needs and start today!
+Now that you know what it takes to get a master of accounting part-time, find a program that meets your needs, and start today!